Low Carb Christmas Pudding

 Transfer your pudding mix into the bowl and gently compact it in.

 Now, tie a piece of string around the bowl to secure the paper in place.
+Maybe do this twice, you could even make a string handle (perhaps watch my live - to watch how i did this - to be added 24/11/21)

 Run a tea towel under the tap unti it is completely wet and then wring any excess water out.
 Drape this over the pudding bowl - it's ok if it drapes into the water.